adrazen/cs140e-final-project/labs/11-user-process/README.md

 ## Simple User Processes and Equivalence Checking

+### Introduction

-Today you're going to do a wildly useful trick for ruthlessly detecting subtle operating system mistakes.
+Today you're going to do a wildly useful trick - equivalence checking with single stepping - for ruthlessly detecting subtle operating system mistakes.
 It will prove invaluable next week when we do virtual memory --- a topic that has extremely hard-to-track-down bugs if you just use "normal" testing of running programs and checking